-They are the old reliables of the garden.
-It’s not that they live forever – their lifespan can be a mere five years – but they ask so little of us, and growing, strengthening, slowly multiplying their forms and flowers bring a beauty to the garden that becomes grander with each passing year.
+These easy-care perennials are the old reliables of the garden.
+It’s not that they live forever, their lifespan can be a mere five years.
+But they ask so little of us.
+Growing, strengthening, slowly multiplying their forms and flowers bring beauty to the garden that becomes grander with each passing year.

-Around them, much happens, as we bring home the lastest plants to grab our fancy, and happily mix and match, and mulch and water, waiting to see if the dreams we have for them come true.
+Around them, much happens as we bring home the latest plants to grab our fancy.
+We happily mix and match, and mulch and water, waiting to see if the dreams we have for them come true.
 The reliables can fend for themselves.
-When new, we had watered them carefully as they sent their roots deep into the soil; now they can weather dry days, hot days, wind, just about any kind of soil and periods of serious neglect, and still, uncomplaining, be the mainstay of the garden, with longlasting blooms that add a steadfast beauty to their surrounding.
+When new, we had watered them carefully as they sent their roots deep into the soil.
+Now they can weather dry days, hot days, wind, just about any kind of soil and periods of serious neglect.
+They then become the mainstay of the garden, with long-lasting blooms that add a steadfast beauty to their surrounding.
 Some arrive early, many arrive in midsummer and may last until the first heavy frost lays them low.

 Here are a few of the wondrous, easy maintenance flowering plants that are a familiar and beloved sight in our northern gardens.

-Aconitum (monkshood).
 The eye-catching violet-blue flowers of tall-growing monkshood are a welcome addition to the mid-summer to fall garden and, it’s been suggested, a worthy substitute for delphinium blooms in a shaded area.
 Aconitum species are mainly native to Europe and Asia.
 As a member of the vast Ranunculaceae family, monkshead has many illustrious relatives, including delphinium, peony, clematis, columbine and nigella plants.
-Monkshood need moisture – they should be kept away from thirsty tree roots — their moisture requirement increasing with the amount of sun they receive.
+Monkshood need moisture.
+Keep them away from thirsty tree roots.
+Their moisture requirement increasing with the amount of sun they receive.
 Aphids and fungal stem rot and crown rot can attack them.
 Rabbits and deer stay away, perhaps because monkshood roots and seeds are seriously toxic.